 - Our real food menu plan

-Since we don’t own a camp stove or hot plate – and I don’t want to spend all my beach or hiking time over a cooking fire – I typically bring 2 cooking appliances:
+We don’t own a camp stove or hot plate (that minimal packing and storage thing) and I don’t want to spend all my beach or hiking time tending a cooking fire.

 With these 2 appliances we can do all this: